 - Privacy: Keep sensitive data local and anonymized.

-- Fairness: Ensure model biases don't translate into real-world harm.
+- Fairness: Ensure model biases don't translate into harm.

-- Transparency: Make it clear when a device is making autonomous decisions.
+- Transparency: Make it clear when a device is making decisions.

 Future Trends in Edge AI

-- Federated Learning: Devices collaboratively train global models without sharing raw data.
+- Federated Learning: Collaborative training without sharing raw data.

 - TinyML: Machine learning on microcontrollers (sub-1MB models).